sebastienrousseau/dtt/README.md

 ### Requirements

-The minimum supported Rust toolchain version is currently Rust **1.69.0** or later (stable).
+The minimum supported Rust toolchain version is currently Rust **1.60** or later (stable).
 It is recommended that you install the latest stable version of Rust.

 ### Platform support

 `DateTime (DTT)` is supported and tested on a wide range of platforms, including various Linux distributions, macOS, and Windows.
-You can find the full list of supported platforms in the [Platform support](#platform-support-) section.

 ### Documentation